incodehq/incode-platform/README.md

 The artifacts should be available in Sonatype's [Snapshot Repo](https://oss.sonatype.org/content/repositories/snapshots).

-#### Release to Maven Central (scripted process) ####

-The `release.sh` script automates the release process.
-It performs the following:

-* perform sanity check (`mvn clean install -o`) that everything builds ok
-* bump the `pom.xml` to a specified release version, and tag
-* perform a double check (`mvn clean install -o`) that everything still builds ok
-* release the code using `mvn clean deploy`
-* bump the `pom.xml` to a specified release version

-For example:

-    sh release.sh 1.6.0 \
-                  1.6.1-SNAPSHOT \
-                  dan@haywood-associates.co.uk \
-                  "this is not really my passphrase"

-where
-* `$1` is the release version
-* `$2` is the snapshot version
-* `$3` is the email of the secret key (`~/.gnupg/secring.gpg`) to use for signing
-* `$4` is the corresponding passphrase for that secret key.

-If the script completes successfully, then push changes:

-    git push

-If the script fails to complete, then identify the cause, perform a `git reset --hard` to start over and fix the issue before trying again.

 #### Release to Maven Central ####

 The `release.sh` script automates the release process.
 It performs the following: